 Teacher Education Program

-Student to teacher journey
+Start your student to teacher journey at Cornell

 One Course At A Time allows you to easily weave in field experiences, practicums, and student teaching opportunities without the stress of trying to navigate around a traditional semester course schedule.
 You can spend entire days at your school site and get connected with your classroom in a way that is not always possible if you only have an hour or two to be in the classroom each day.

-One Course At A Time allows you to complete practicums in K-12 classrooms beginning in your first year.
+You can complete practicums in K-12 classrooms beginning in your first year.
 These early experiences help you discover the area of study and the level at which you’d like to teach.
 By the time you graduate, you’ll have completed a minimum of 20 weeks in various public school classrooms.

 Education staff and faculty provide close supervision and mentoring during your student teaching and job search process.
 You’ll get assistance with your resumes, cover letters, and application materials.
 And you’ll get to practice your interview skills during a career day where local principals conduct mock interviews on campus.